prasenforu/container-platform/STATIC-BASIC-AUTH.md

 cp devuser.key /home/devuser/.certs/
 ```

 - Add a new context with the new credentials for your Kubernetes cluster.
-This example is for a Minikube cluster but it should be similar for others:

 ```
 kubectl config set-credentials devuser --client-certificate=/home/devuser/.certs/devuser.crt  --client-key=/home/devuser/.certs/devuser.key